IBD: addressing the root causes of inflammation and gut dysfunction

 In clinical trials, herbal medicines and natural products used in an IBD natural treatment approach to Crohn’s disease and ulcerative colitis demonstrated efficacy in improving symptoms and health outcomes by;

-• Maintenance of integrity of the intestinal lining
+• Maintenance of the integrity of the intestinal lining

 • Regulation of the innate immune system